 Rules to Remember When Freezing Foods

 There are a couple of rules to keep in mind when considering which foods should be frozen and which should not.
 The first rule and perhaps the most important one is that if the food did not taste good in the first place, freezing it won’t make it taste any better.

 In most cases, the food will end up tasting worse.
 Freezing alters the texture of foods as they are reheated, so there’s not really any chance that the food will taste better.

 The third and final rule is that you should never freeze anything creamy or dairy-based.
-Blocks of cheese, custards, and yogurts or react badly if frozen.
+Blocks of cheese, custards, and yogurts all react badly if frozen.

 Eating some of the foods that we will list below after you have frozen them will not kill you.
 You just should not expect them to taste and feel the same once they have been defrosted.
 If you don’t mind the altered taste and texture, then go ahead and freeze them.

 What Not to Freeze

 Fruits – Grapefruits, apples, grapes (unless you want to eat them frozen), limes, lemons, watermelon, and oranges – However, citrus zest can be frozen.

 Vegetables – Cucumbers, celery, onions, lettuce, peppers, particularly green peppers, potatoes, especially when raw, sprouts, radishes, salad greens.

 Herbs when frozen in sprigs – Chives, basil, parsley, and other soft herbs.